MasonNjos/SFWE301/README.md

 9.Once it has clone open two different IDE Windows

-10.Open the project on both of the IDE
+10.Open the project on both of the IDEs

-The first IDE open the terminal and run
+In the first IDE open the terminal and run

 11.cd backend